-Four Books to Add to Your Summer Reading List
+Four Books to Add to Your Reading List

 1. Conversational Intelligence: How Great Leaders Build Trust and Get Extraordinary Results by Judith Glaser.
 In today’s collaborative workplace, trust and communication are critical to getting results.
 Glaser discusses the science of conversational intelligence and gives tools, exercises, and practical tips to learn how to use conversations to empower people, build trust, and create empathy.